 This was done on purpose originally (again to make the game safe for indoor play), and while a lot of position players find a way to get comfortable throwing the ball around the diamond overhand you lose a lot of accuracy, you lose a lot of speed, and you lose a lot of control.

-Throwing the ball underhand, the other hand, is a whole lot easier when you are dealing with something this large and this heavy.
+Throwing the ball underhand, the other hand is a whole lot easier when you are dealing with something this large and this heavy.

 You’ll be able to zip it to the catcher (hopefully by the batter) and thanks to pretty awesome creativity softball pitchers are able to throw harder than ever before and with more movement as well.
-You may not be able to throw a traditional curveball with an underhand motion, but there are definitely ways to get that pitch to wiggle, to drop, and to dive so that you avoid the hitter’s bat (check our favourite bat on Amazon).
+You may not be able to throw a traditional curveball with an underhand motion, but there are definitely ways to get that pitch to wiggle, drop, and dive so that you avoid the hitter’s bat (check our favorite bat on Amazon).

-At the end of the day, throwing underhand in the sport softball is a bit of a mix between “that’s the way the game was designed”, “that’s the way it’s always been done”, and “that’s the way that makes the most sense for this sport”.
+At the end of the day, throwing underhand in softball is a bit of a mix between “that’s the way the game was designed”, “that’s the way it’s always been done”, and “that’s the way that makes the most sense for this sport”.

 Hopefully, we’ve been able to shine a little bit of light on the topic for you so that you have a much better idea of underhand pitching in the sport of softball!